ibm-cloud-docs/cephaas/about-fusionaas.md

 # What is Fusion as a Service?
 {: #about-fusionaas}

-Fusion as a Service (FusionaaS) is IBM's fully managed OpenShift platform delivered on-premises with cloud-like consumption and operational models.
+Fusion as a Service (FusionaaS) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
 It combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, allowing you to run containerized workloads in your own data center while benefiting from cloud economics and IBM Site Reliability Engineering (SRE) expertise.
 {: shortdesc}

 FusionaaS extends the IBM Fusion experience to a fully IBM-managed service that allows you to self-service provision OpenShift clusters, deploy applications, and consume storage and data services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty and meeting regulatory requirements for on-premises deployment.